YankeeZuluDev/PlanetClicker/README.md

 Unity version: 2022.3.18f1 (LTS)

 Accessibility: The google-services.json and Firebase SDK files have been intentionally removed from this project due to security concerns.
-As a result, functionalities related to saving/loading data from my Firebase database within Unity are currently disabled.
+As a result, functionalities related to saving/loading data from my Firebase database within Unity Editor are currently disabled.
 However, the code related to saving and loading data uisng firebase realtime database is still available.
 Once this game is published on Google Play, you will be able to interact with my instance of the Firebase database

 ## Screenshots